 How A/B testing works

-For a general introduction to A/B testing from a content design perspective, see the Confluence Wiki.
+For a general introduction to A/B testing from a content design perspective, see the GOV.UK internal wiki.

 A/B tests are only enabled for users who have opted in to analytics cookies.